 Salary changes are often reported to employees in terms of percentages; for example, "John, you've earned a 5 percent increase because of your good work."
 To determine the dollar change you'll be seeing, start by multiplying the percentage increase or decrease by your current, pretax salary.
 If you're using a calculator, enter your annual salary and multiply it by the percentage change you're getting.
 Percentages can be written in decimal form.
-Five percent is expressed as .05, while 12 percent is expressed as .12, for example.
+Five percent is expressed as 0.05, while 12 percent is expressed as 0.12, for example.
 The result is the dollar amount that your salary is increasing or decreasing.

 Calculate the new annual salary.
-If you're getting an increase, add the result from Step 1 to your current salary; this is the new annual salary.
-If you're getting a decrease, subtract the Step 1 result from your current salary.
+If you're getting an increase, add the dollar increase you calculated to your current salary; this is the new annual salary.
+If you're getting a decrease, subtract the dollar decrease from your current salary.

-Calculate your weekly, semi-monthly or monthly pretax salary, divide the total dollar increase by 52 for weekly changes, 26 for semimonthly or 12 for monthly changes, respectively.
+To calculate your weekly, semimonthly or monthly pretax salary, divide the total dollar increase by 52 for weekly changes, 26 for semimonthly or 12 for monthly changes, respectively.
 This will represent the number of checks you receive per year.
 This is your pretax -- or gross -- salary.
 From this number, you must subtract taxes and other deductions, such as retirement contributions.
 For help determining these figures, contact your human resources representative.
 Each person will have different calculations, depending on their tax withholding, salary and other personal items.